MetaMask/core/docs/package-migration-process-guide.md

 - Make sure the new rule doesn't break any of the existing package.json files by running `yarn constraints`.
 - [Example PR](https://github.com/MetaMask/core/pull/1888)

-### 6. Update the migration target's README to reflect its new status as a non-root package in the monorepo
+### 6. Update the README to reflect its new status as a non-root package in the monorepo

 - Preserve package intro sentence/paragraph.
 - Add/modify "Installation" section.